jarppe/hello-graal/README.md

 # Simple Clojure HTTP server in 8.63MB docker image with GraalVM

+This branch uses immutant.
+Unfortunately the native-image creation fails on out-of-memory error.

 Demonstration on how to package a simple Clojure HTTP server to 8.63MB Docker image that starts pretty much instantly.